“Why does my dog’s breath stink so bad?”

 Fewer carbs and less sugars mean less food for mouth bacteria to thrive on.
 Sticky, gummy, sweet foods and grains can create places for mouth bacteria to cling in your dog’s mouth.
 Stick to a species-appropriate diet free of grains, fillers, and additives for fresher breath.
 Feeding your dog a raw food diet is one of the best ways to keep his or her mouth clean, healthy, and odor free.
 Try FEED ME for an easy-to-use free dried raw option dogs love.

-Brushing your dog’s teeth can help him keep his mouth clean.
+Brushing your dog’s teeth can help him keep his mouth clean and his dog breath smelling nice.
 He may balk at first, but you can help him learn to tolerate dental hygiene if you’re patient and keep up with a regular schedule.
 Training your dogs with treats can help make this process more fun by creating a positive association with dental care.
 Every time your bring out the dental care supplies, they know yummy treats are coming.
 Your dog will learn, over time, that getting his mouth cleaned means he gets yummy treats and a belly rub.
 Orabrush and Lickies are a no-fuss way to get your dog’s tongue cleaned, plus it keeps him occupied while you give him a good brushing or trim his toenails.

 Yep, something as simple as developing a habit of keeping the lid down can prevent the dreaded toilet mouth in dogs.
 For larger dogs, you may have to place something on top of the lid to keep them from nosing it open, like a laundry hamper, trash can, or a gallon of water (with the lid tightly on).
 After a while, he’ll learn to look for his cool drinks elsewhere and (hopefully) stop bothering the toilet.
 Child locks meant to keep toddlers out of the toilet can be helpful if you have a particularly crafty dog (or a cat, who doesn’t care about putting the lid back down when he’s done playing in the water).